69,99 €

 • Broschiertes Buch

-For more than 30 years, historians have rejected what they call the 'warfare thesis'-the idea that there is an inevitable conflict between religion and science-insisting that scientists and believers can live in harmony.
-Taking as its starting point the most famous of all such conflicts, the Galileo affair, this book argues that religious and scientific communities exhibit very different attitudes towards knowledge.
+For more than 30 years, historians have rejected what they call the 'warfare thesis' - the idea that there is an inevitable conflict between religion and science - insisting that scientists and believers can live in harmony.
+This book disagrees.
+Taking as its starting point the most famous of all such conflicts, the Galileo affair, it argues that religious and scientific communities exhibit very different attitudes to knowledge.
+Scripturally based religions not only claim a source of knowledge distinct from human reason.
+They are also bound by tradition, insist upon the certainty of their…mehr

 Produktbeschreibung